daattali/shiny-server/persistent-data-storage/text/mongodb.md

 #### Details

-You can use the [rmongodb](https://github.com/mongosoup/rmongodb) package to interact with mongoDB from R. To connect to the database you need to provide the following: db, host, username, password.
-Note that responses need to be converted to BSON (binary JSON) in order to be inserted into a mongoDB collection.
+You can use the [mongolite](https://github.com/jeroenooms/mongolite) package to interact with mongoDB from R. To connect to the database you need to provide the following: db, host, username, password.